Matt-A-Bennett/Matt-A-Bennett.github.io/numpy_from_scratch/rank_piv_sing_det.md

 {% endhighlight %}

 <div style="text-align: justify">
-<p>The rank of a matrix tells us a huge amount about a matrix, and is simply
+<p>The rank of a matrix tells us a huge amount, and is simply the number of
-the number of pivots:</p>
+pivots:</p>
 </div>

 {% highlight python %}